devgateway/www.developmentgateway.org/_posts/2011-11-21-introducing-aiddata-20.md

 created: 1321893978
 old_path: news/introducing-aiddata-20
 title: Introducing AidData 2.0
-lede: Today, AidData launched its new and improved website, featuring more content and new data and marking an expansion in the program’s mission and scope.
+excerpt: Today, AidData launched its new and improved website, featuring more content and new data and marking an expansion in the program’s mission and scope.
 What began as a project to build a new kind of development assistance database has evolved into a broader initiative that aims to increase the accessibility and relevance